 An HSA is like a dedicated savings account for paying eligible healthcare expenses.
-When you enroll in the CDHP, you can contribute tax-free to an HSA.
+When you enroll in the CDHP, you can contribute on a pre-tax basis to an HSA.
 You can pay for eligible expenses using an HSA debit card linked to your account, or you can pay out-of-pocket and reimburse yourself with funds in your HSA, or you can choose not to reimburse yourself and let your health savings remain in the HSA for future use.
 Here's how an HSA works: